elastic/integrations/packages/citrix_adc/docs/README.md

 ### Interface

 This is the `interface` data stream.
 The Citrix ADC interfaces are numbered in slot/port notation.
-In addition to modifying the characteristics of individual interfaces, you can configure virtual LANs to restrict traffic to specific groups of hosts.
+In addition to modifying the characteristics of individual interfaces, you can configure virtual LANs to restrict traffic to specific groups of hosts. `interface` data stream collects metrics related to id, state, inbound packets, outbound packets, and received packets.

 An example event for `interface` looks as following: